-'''

 usage: ksconf minimize [-h] [--target TARGET] [--dry-run | --output OUTPUT]

 [--explode-default] [-k PRESERVE_KEY]

 CONF [CONF ...]

 Minimize a conf file by removing any duplicated default settings.
-Reduce a

-local conf file to only your intended changes without manually tracking which

-entries you've edited.
-Minimizing local conf files makes your local

-customizations easier to read and often results in cleaner upgrades.
+Reduce a local conf file to only your intended changes without manually tracking which entries you've edited.
+Minimizing local conf files makes your local customizations easier to read and often results in cleaner upgrades.

-positional arguments:

-CONF

-The default configuration file(s) used to determine
+CONF The default configuration file(s) used to determine

-what base settings are.
+what base or settings are.
 The base settings determine

 what is unnecessary to repeat in target file.

-optional arguments:

--h, --help

-show this help message and exit

 --target TARGET, -t TARGET

-The local file that you wish to remove duplicate

-settings from.
-This file will be read from and then

-replaced with a minimized version.
+The local file that you wish to remove duplicate settings from.
+This file will be read from and then replaced with a minimized version.

---dry-run, -D

-Enable dry-run mode.
-Instead of writing and minimizing

-the TARGET file, preview what would be removed as a
+--dry-run, -D Enable dry-run mode.
+Instead of writing the minimizing the TARGET file, preview what would be removed the form of a 'diff'.

---output OUTPUT

-Write the minimized output to a separate file instead

-of updating TARGET.
+Write the minimized output to a separate file instead --output OUTPUT of updating TARGET.

 --explode-default, -E

-Enable minimization across stanzas for special use-

-cases.
-Helpful when dealing with stanzas downloaded

-from a REST endpoint or 'btool list' output.
+Enable minimization across stanzas for special usecases.
+Helpful when dealing with stanzas downloaded from a REST endpoint or 'btool list' output.

--k PRESERVE_KEY, --preserve-key PRESERVE_KEY
+''' -k PRESERVE_KEY, --preserve-key PRESERVE_KEY

-Specify attributes that should always be kept.
+Specify attributes that should always be kept. '''

-'''